 - Contribute to an ongoing research project through collaboration with faculty members, graduate students and other undergraduate students

-- Take part in a professional development program designed to foster research and technical communication skills through training; to gain knowledge of technology transfer in a unique entrepreneurship program; and to encourage pursuit of graduate studies.
+- Take part in a professional development program designed to foster research and technical communication skills through training and to encourage pursuit of graduate studies.

 Participant will receive: